aliuosio/magento2docker/README.md

     git clone https://github.com/aliuosio/magento2docker.git
     cd magento2docker
-    chmod +x bin/start
+    chmod +x bin/dev
-    bin/start
+    bin/dev

-Only the `app/code` folder is mapped as a volume due perfomance.
+Only the `app/code`, `vendor`, `composer.json` foldera are mapped as a volumes due perfomance.
 The rest of the magento files are copied to a folder parralel to htdocs so you can add it as a library to your IDE

 > The image with the `dev` tag used in the `docker-compose.yml` has xdebug installed with magento2docker as the idekey.